BigBossErndog/Amara2/README.md

 - *Keyboard* : Used for handling keyboard input.
 - *Gamepads* : Used for handling gamepad input.
 - *Controls* : Used for creating and handling your own control schemes (e.g. define multiple inputs to the same action, or handling user-defined controls).
+-

+## Not-Yet-Frequently Asked Questions
+- Can I contribute code to development?
+Sorry, I'm not accepting code contributions.
+I made this engine so I can spend more time making my own games than to manage an open source project.
+However I am happy for people to fork this and extend functionality!
+There is also a plugin system, so creating your own plugins and sharing them is also an option!
+If there are any forks or plugins that I like and can see being core functionality, I will be reaching out to see if I can make a deal to integrate it into the engine.

+- Why Amara'2'?
+The first Amara was a C++ game framework (built on SDL2) that I created during university.

+It was used to make the game [Pry In The Void](https://store.steampowered.com/app/1234990/Pry_Into_The_Void/).

+This new version vastly improves on it, while adding Lua scripting (So I don't have to compile the dang thing every time lol).